 Private Health Insurance

 Osteopathy rebates are available under extras cover.
-There are different levels of cover depending on how much premium you want to pay and what services you might want.
+There are different levels of protection depending on how much premium you want to pay and what services you might want.
 Some products give you flexibility about what extras services you want under an annual cap.
 Others categorise services at different levels depending on the type of cover you purchased.

 Some things to consider when buying or reviewing your private health insurance cover: